 Nvidia’s relatively new upscaling technology, DLSS, is quite popular, and you can probably find it in most games’ settings nowadays.
-It’s a great way to boost FPS without sacrificing image quality.
+It’s an outstanding way to boost FPS without sacrificing visual quality.

-However, DLSS’s downside is that it does not work on all Nvidia cards, but Nvidia Image Scaling (NIS) does.
-Both have the same goal, but they work pretty differently.
+However, DLSS’s limitation is that it does not work on all Nvidia cards, but Nvidia Image Scaling (NIS) does.
+Both have the same goal, but they operate rather differently.

 Table of ContentsShow